kongmunist/mywebsite/pages/projects/shenzhen2025.md

 Hello everyone!

 Last November I learned that [Cedric Honnet](https://honnet.eu/) would host a cohort of 10 MIT researchers in Shenzhen for a month as part of the [Scalable HCI Summit](https://scalablehci.com/2025/program/).
 There were factory tours, browsing the electronics malls, and plenty of free time to catch up on research.
-To be supported in prototyping, in the best possble location for electronics development, with a group of similarly-inclined peers — this felt hand-made for me.
+To be supported in prototyping, in the best possible location for electronics development, with a group of similarly-inclined peers — this felt hand-made for me.
 I signed up immediately.

 When I got accepted, I felt both excited and nervous.
 This is the dream of every engineer; how can we make the most of it?
 I decided worrying over such a question was useless.
 We would simply go, and see, and do.
 What follows is an account of the happenings.